-You may not be aware of the entire degree of your injuries at this stage, or you may leave facts out while speaking with the adjuster.
+You may not be aware of the entire degree of your injuries at this stage or leave facts out while speaking with the adjuster.

 Leave it at that.
 Inform the adjuster that you are currently receiving medical treatment.

 Your claim may receive an early settlement.
 While it may be tempting to accept an early offer, keep in mind that initial settlements are sometimes far less than what you deserve for your claim.
-Accept no offer from the insurance company until you’ve determined the full extent of your losses, and then only an offer that covers these costs.
+Accept no offer from the insurance company until you’ve determined the full extent of your losses and only a proposal that covers these costs.

-Many insurance claims adjusters will urge you to give a recorded statement or ask if they can record your phone conversation in the hopes of protecting you afterward.
+Many insurance claims adjusters will urge you to give a recorded statement or ask if they can record your phone conversation to protect you afterward.
 Do not consent to your discussion getting recorded.
 You are under no legal requirement to get recorded, and an adjuster who registers you without your permission breaks the law.

 You should decline because most people become nervous when they realize they are being recorded, and they may forget vital details or describe things clumsily or incompletely.
 A verbal statement or conversation is rarely as detailed and thorough as the written communication you’ll provide the insurance company later.

 Furthermore, recordings get accorded considerably more weight than they deserve as proof of what occurred.
 It can be difficult to alter or expound on what you’ve stated in a recording later.

 Refuse an adjuster’s request to record your statements courteously but firmly.
 Tell them you are not okay with recording and will submit your information in writing once it is complete.